google/starlark-go/doc/spec.md

 <b>Implementation note:</b>
 The Go implementation of Starlark requires the `-set` flag to enable support for sets.
-The Java implementation does not support sets, nor recognize `&` as a token, nor support `int | int`.
+The Java implementation does not support sets.

 #### Membership tests